RFU Game Regulations & MRAI

 12.3 Clubs must be able to replace a front row player at the first time of asking.
 Any club that is unable to do this (other than as exempted by MRAI 12.2) will face sanctions.

-12.4 If at any time during a match a team are unable to field a suitably trained and experienced front row so that uncontested scrums are needed the team will not be allowed to replace the player that caused this so will play a player down (“man-off” regulation) for as long as uncontested scrums are needed as per RFU regulation 6 item 60.
+12.4 If at any time during a match a team is unable to field a suitably trained and experienced front row so that uncontested scrums are needed the team will not be allowed to replace the player that caused this so will play a player down (“player-off” regulation) for as long as uncontested scrums are needed as per RFU Regulation 6 item 61.

-12.5 Clubs may mutually agree pre-match to apply “Game On” principles to allow matches to take place without contested scrums or associated sanctions as allowed by RFU regulation 6 item 52.
+12.5 Clubs may mutually agree pre-match to apply “Game On” principles to allow matches to take place without contested scrums or associated sanctions as allowed by RFU Regulation 6 item 53.

 13. Notification of Results